raganwald/javascript-allonge-six/manuscript/markdown/Functions/args.md

     (room) => {}

-This function has one argument, `room`, and no body.
+This function has one argument, `room`, and an empty body.
 Here's a function with two arguments and an empty body:

     (room, board) => {}